Children laughing and playing

 • Activities that help campers build knowledge, empathy, and curiosity about animals and conservation.

-• Visits to many of the zoo’s animal residents; however, animal care is left to our professional zookeepers.
+• Time to see many of the zoo’s animal residents.

 Will my camper get to touch or feed animals?

-Your camper will see many of the animals at the zoo throughout their camp week.
-However, we leave care of the animals up to our professional zookeepers.
+Your camper will see many zoo animals throughout their camp week.
+However, we leave care of the animals up to professional zookeepers.
 Campers will not have the opportunity to touch or feed the animals.

 Can my camper be in the same group as a friend?